abixb/webvm-project-customized/README.md

+# webVM project

-# This is a modification of a project I found on Hacker News that created a cool Virtual Machine based on WebAssembly
+This is a modification of a project I found on Hacker News that created a cool Virtual Machine based on WebAssembly